Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 This decision tree transforms vague concerns into structured choices, clarifying whether to retain or terminate.

-For CEOs, using this lens reduces hesitation and accelerates fair outcomes.
+Using this lens reduces hesitation and accelerates fair outcomes.

 PIPs That Actually Work: Objectives, Resources, Timeline, Review